Environmental disclosures, TCFD disclosures, SECR report, retail

 Greenhouse gas emissions – Streamlined Energy and Carbon Reporting (SECR)

 In accordance with the disclosure requirements for listed companies under the Companies Act 2006, the table below shows the Group’s SECR disclosure across Scope 1 and 2 together with an appropriate intensity metric and our total energy use of gas, electricity and other fuels during the financial year.
-The reported emissions data includes NEXT plc and those of its subsidiaries in which it has a controlling interest.
-Emissions from newly acquired subsidiaries will be consolidated in our reporting when reliable and accurate data is evidenced, with the aim to report in the first full year post acquisition.
-As such, the table below does not include FatFace, however in relation to Reiss which is otherwise excluded, it does include owned distribution vehicles for Scope 1 which sit within NEXT’s own data from when Reiss became a TP partner and NEXT distribution was used.
+The reported emissions data for 2026 includes NEXT plc and those of its subsidiaries in which it has a controlling interest.
+Emissions from Reiss, FatFace and Joules are consolidated in our reporting and appear in the figures for 2025 and 2026 in the table below.
+Please see our Group Corporate Responsibility Report at nextplc.co.uk for details of assurance on this data.

 2. Scope 1 being emissions from combustion of fuel and refrigerant gas losses.

-3. Scope 2 being electricity (from location based calculations), heat, steam and cooling purchased for the Group’s own use (excluding FatFace and Reiss).
+3. Scope 2 being electricity (from location based calculations), heat, steam and cooling purchased for the Group’s own use.

 5. Energy from electricity, natural gas, gas oil, transport fuel and LPG have been included.
-We have used the conversion factors published in 2023 DEFRA GHG conversion factors for company reporting to convert from passenger miles in company-owned vehicles to kWh.
+We have used the 2025 Defra GHG conversion factors for company reporting to convert from passenger miles in company-owned vehicles to kWh.

 Changes in our SECR

 Energy consumption data is captured through monthly bills showing actual or estimated consumption.
-We continue to look for ways to improve energy efficiency as this reduces both carbon emissions and costs for our business.
+We continue to look for ways to improve energy efficiency as this reduces both carbon emissions and costs for our business, whilst noting that Scope 1 and 2 emissions only equate to 3% of our total carbon emissions.
 We actively track and review energy performance via a central data collection facility to ensure our properties are operating efficiently.
 The following initiatives were undertaken during the year:

 Renewable energy

 NEXT is a signatory to the RE100 initiative and has committed to using 100% renewable energy by 2030.
-Our UK and Eire operations have been run using 100% renewable energy since April 2017 and we continue to work towards achieving this target in our direct operations overseas.
+Our UK and Ireland operations have been using 100% renewable energy since April 2017 and we continue to work towards achieving this target in our direct operations overseas.

 Carbon footprint – including Scope 3

-1. The methodology used to calculate our emissions is set out in our Corporate Responsibility Report which can be found on our corporate website at nextplc.co.uk.
-It does not include FatFace and includes Reiss in relation to Scope 1 owned distribution vehicles which sit within NEXT’s own data and Scope 3 for Reiss product that travelled through our warehouse as a result of being a TP client.
+1. The methodology used to calculate our emissions for 2026 is set out in our Reporting Principles & Criteria which can be found on our corporate website at nextplc.co.uk.
+Reiss, Joules and FatFace are included in the Scope 1, Scope 2 and Scope 3 data.

-3. We have excluded franchises from our reporting boundary at present due to challenges in obtaining accurate and reliable data.
+2. We have excluded franchises from our reporting at present due to challenges in obtaining accurate and reliable data.

 RS Restated from prior year.

-NEXT recognises that climate change poses challenges for our business and supply chain.
-We are looking at the ways in which we can best support the Paris Agreement on climate to limit the rise in global temperatures to well below 2⁰C.
-Accurate and relevant disclosures are essential to demonstrate progress and ensure stakeholder accountability.
-Whilst reporting frameworks surrounding sustainability are still being developed and are evolving, reporting helps us set a baseline from which appropriate and meaningful actions can be taken.
+Climate change poses challenges for our business and supply chain.
+We look to support the Paris Agreement on climate to limit the rise in global temperatures to well below 2⁰C.
+Accurate and relevant disclosures are essential to demonstrate progress and ensure stakeholder accountability and this reporting helps us set a baseline from which appropriate and meaningful actions can be measured.

-1. Governance – Disclose the organisation’s governance around climate-related risks and opportunities
+1. Governance– The organisation’s governance around climate-related risks and opportunities

-Our governance structure around ESG-related activities is relatively simple.
-This allows emerging issues and matters for decisions to be escalated quickly.
+Our simple governance structure around ESG-allows emerging issues and matters for decisions to be escalated quickly.